 Weekly Mass, prayers, rosaries, devotionals, and May Crowning, each promote the strong foundation of the student’s faith.

-Students will build models, apply hands-on experiments, and complete many engineering design tasks.
-The first semester students will explore chemistry and matter.
-They will learn how to define and describe matter, and the changes it goes through.
-Students will learn the different states of matter and how to classify different arrangements of matter as elements, compounds, or mixtures.
-Eighth graders will study atoms and their structures and learn how to classify and organize elements according to their properties and atomic structure.
-Students will study the interactions of matter through bonding, formulas, and balancing equations.
+The first semester will focus on chemistry and matter.
+Students will learn how to define and describe matter, as well as the different states of matter.
+Additionally, they will classify different arrangements of matter as elements, compounds, or mixtures.
+Students will study atoms and their structures, and learn how to classify and organize elements based on their properties and atomic structures.
+They will also explore the interactions of matter through bonding, formulas, and balancing equations.

-During the second semester, students will explore the relationship between force and motion.
-They will study Newton’s Laws of motion and investigate important scientific discoveries and inventions throughout history.
-Eighth grade students will be responsible for an individual science fair project.
-All projects will be entered in a school competition with selected projects being entered at the Diocesan and Northeast Florida Regional Science and Engineering Fair competitions.
+During the second semester, students will study the relationship between force and motion.
+They will investigate Newton’s Laws of motion and important scientific discoveries and inventions throughout history.
+Additionally, each eighth-grade student will be responsible for completing an individual science fair project.
+All projects will be entered into a school competition, and selected projects may be entered into the Diocesan and Northeast Florida Regional Science and Engineering Fair competitions.

 Civil Air Patrol lessons are incorporated into the school’s curriculum covering topics on aerospace and math.
 The school receives support from the local AFA Falcon #399 Chapter.
 This organization provides the school with The Visions of Exploration Program which is sponsored through the U.S.A.
 Today Newspaper is used to challenge, engage, and provide additional critical thinking activities for all students.

 Eighth grade U.S. History curriculum covers early American History from the formation of the colonies, through the founding of democracy, the impact of westward expansion, to the division that led to the Civil War, and the subsequent Reconstruction.
 The class will focus on population growth and migration, cultural diffusion throughout the country, the impact of government policies, and the constitutional provisions for establishing citizenship